 Killing for a drum

 Firstly, none of the deer or horses are killed specifically for their hide to make your drum.
 You can relax, there.
-The hides are all sourced from wild culled stag and reindeer or from privately owned horses, where the hides are otherwise discarded as waste products.
+The hides are all sourced from wild culled stag and reindeer or from privately owned horses that have died naturally.
+In all cases the hides are otherwise discarded as waste products.

 In the absence of top predators in the wild, such as wolves, bears and lynxes, the wild deer and reindeer populations rise each year to levels that have deleterious effects on the rest of the ecosystem, in terms of the plantlife that they eat and the other animals that are effected by this.
 To try and manage this, the imperfect solution that is currently in place is to cull the deer and reindeer, and while the meat does enter the venison trade, the vast majority of the hides are discarded.

-In the interest of honouring the spirit of the animal and not wasting any part of its body, by birthing a drum from its hide, you give it new life as a sacred medicine tool which will be loved and cared for and which will share its wisdom and healing with so many.
+In the interest of honouring the spirit of the animal and not wasting any part of its body, by birthing a drum from its hide, you give it new life as a sacred medicine tool which will be loved and cared for and which will share its wisdom and healing with all those who work with it.

 Don’t forget the Hoop